cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/deploy_aws_bosh.html.md

 ### Deploy Manifest

-Everything is now in place to use the deployment manifest you have created and deploy Micro BOSH to AWS (the first inception).
+Everything is now in place to use the deployment manifest you have created and deploy BOSH to AWS (the first inception).
 Let’s now do this.

 Enter the deployments folder you created earlier: